intel/cluster-management-toolkit/docs/Prerequisites.md

 # Pre-requisites / tested platforms for setting up Kubernetes clusters

 The development platforms for __CMT__ are Debian and Ubuntu, and those two are thus the most tested platforms.
-__CMT__ support for openSUSE/SLES and RHEL8 systems has also been added, but the support for those platforms is less tested and may have limitations.
+__CMT__ support for openSUSE/SLES, RHEL8, and Fedora systems has also been added, but the support for those platforms are less tested and may have limitations.
 Notably _CRI-O_ is currently not supported on RHEL8.

 Other distributions are not supported at this point.
 This also applies to Windows.